saa1man/Morse-Code-Converter/README.md

 then automatically copies the translation to clipboard

 PS: When you want to translate morse to alphabetic,
-    make sure there is a space after your morse code so the last char won't be ignored.
+    make sure there is a space in the end of your morse code so the last char won't be ignored. e.g. ".- -... -.-. "